 The best thing I like about Nescafe is that it is bold and strong while still being light and smooth.
 To describe the taste in a single word, I would say that it has a delicate flavour.

 It almost has a malty aftertaste, which makes it pretty unique as well.
-Nescafe has some serious fan following in the UK.
+Nescafe has a serious fan following in the UK.

 If you search for Nescafe reviews online, you will notice that it always gets ranked over any other brand.
 A lot of people rank Nescafe even over Starbucks VIA.
 You will even find professional coffee reviewers talking about it.
 I really enjoy the aroma of Nescafe.